-On August 15th, SJ Geophysics and Kristian Whitehead, P.Geo. of Infiniti Drilling Corp, were contracted to review historical geophysical and geological data available and provide interpretation and propose additional geophysical targeting options for the Congress property.
+On August 15th, 2018 SJ Geophysics and Kristian Whitehead, P.Geo. of Infiniti Drilling Corp, were contracted to review historical geophysical and geological data available and provide interpretation and propose additional geophysical targeting options for the Congress property.
 Upon review from both SJ Geophysics, Infiniti Drilling Corporation, and Levon Resource Management it was concluded a Volterra 3DIP program would be conducted to aid in the determination of future, at depth mineralization targets in areas proximal to known mineralization occurrences.
 It should be noted that an effort to utilize historical aeromagnetic data was made however proved to be insufficient, incomplete or of poor quality making it not practical to conduct reprocessing and or reinterpretation.

-An initial field visit was conducted August $20 - 24^{\text{th}}$ by Infiniti Drilling Corporation with the intention of reviewing the property roads and trails infrastructure and quality, site reviews for future proposed 3DIP surveys as well as repair and or maintain any roads or trails required for future geophysical or exploration campaigns.
+An initial field visit was conducted August $20 - 24^{th}$ by Infiniti Drilling Corporation with the intention of reviewing the property roads and trails infrastructure and quality, site reviews for future proposed 3DIP surveys as well as repair and or maintain any roads or trails required for future geophysical or exploration campaigns.

 Upon the property review it was decided a single location Volterra 3DIP geophysical survey would be a viable option and planning for a September program commenced.
-The details of the conducted geophysical program is contained with this report in Appendix 1.
-SJ Geophysics Ltd of Delta, BC conducted the survey between the period of September $12 - 16^{th}$, 2018 for a total duration of 5 days.
-Upon completion of the survey the data was subsequently processed, and a report generated for Levon Resources Ltd.
+Upon completion of this survey the data was subsequently processed, and a report generated for Levon Resources Ltd.